Kahlan-walcott/GVSU-CIS350-lokds/README.md

    1. Type *py -m pip install pygame-ce* it should say that it is downloading.
    2. Then type *py* (with no commands behind it) The Python interpreter should show up. now you can type *import pygame* and the Pygame version will be shown.
 Then you can start downloading our game and it should run.
 ### Running it
-1. In command prompt type *py Maingame.py*
+1. Stay on this page, in command prompt type *py src/Maingame.py*
 2. Now you can play our game.
 Have fun!